royaloperahouse/roh-cast-list-challenge/README.md

 ## Technical Background

-At the ROH we use the [JSON API Specification](https://jsonapi.org/) to define our api endpoints.
+At the ROH we use the [JSON API Specification](https://jsonapi.org/) to define our API endpoints.
 The API endpoint provided above uses this spec which organises the information in data objects with defined relationships.
 For the ROH Event Details object this means the `event-detail` object relates to `productions` and `runs` objects which in turn relate to `creatives` and `activities`